himalaya0035/react-json-editor-alt/README.md

 ## Examples/Demo

-Examples are the best way to grasp the functionality of any library.
-A demo site for the React JSON Editor will be live soon.
+Examples are the most effective way to understand a library’s functionality.
+Visit [examples](https://himalaya0035.github.io/react-json-editor-alt/) to see what's available.
+Currently, only a few examples are provided, but we plan to add more soon.
 In the meantime, please refer to the [official documentation](DOCS.md) for examples and usage guidelines to help you get started.
 Thank you for your patience!

 ## Planned Features